 INTRODUCTION

-WHY EXERCISE MATTERS
+WHY PHYSICAL ACTIVITY MATTERS

-BEST EXERCISES FOR HEART HEALTH
+BEST PHYSICAL ACTIVITIES FOR HEART HEALTH

 - Strength Training: Lifting weights or using resistance bands helps reduce fat, build muscle and improve metabolism, all of which support heart health.

-HOW MUCH EXERCISE IS ENOUGH?
+HOW MUCH PHYSICAL ACTIVITY IS ENOUGH

-EXERCISE AND BLOOD PRESSURE
+PHYSICAL ACTIVITY AND BLOOD PRESSURE

 IMPACT ON CHOLESTEROL AND WEIGHT

-EXERCISE AND STRESS RELIEF
+PHYSICAL ACTIVITY AND STRESS RELIEF

-OVERCOMING EXERCISE BARRIERS
+OVERCOMING WORKOUT BARRIERS

 Many individuals struggle with staying active due to a busy lifestyle, lack of motivation or health concerns.
 However, small changes can make a big difference.